terra-money/docs/docs/Concepts/glossary.md

 A user who [delegates](#delegate), bonds, or stakes [Luna](#luna) to a [validator](#validator) to earn [rewards](#rewards).
 Delegating, bonding, and staking generally refer to the same process.

+##Epoch

+A length of time measured as every 100800 [blocks](#blocks).
+Epochs occur roughly every 7.7 days, given a 6.6-second block time.
+Block time may vary.

 ## Fees

 - **Gas**: Compute fees added on to all transactions to avoid spamming.
 [Validators](#validator) set minimum gas prices and reject transactions that have implied gas prices below this threshold.